Dynamics of stochastic integrate-and-fire networks: Impact of spike reset and fluctuations on single-neuron activity

-This has a similar form to the classic activity equation, Eq.~\ref{eq:wc}, and can be directly mapped onto it with the substitution $J_{ii}(s) \rightarrow J_{ii}(s) - r\delta(s)$.
-For this reason, we say that Eq.~\ref{eq:wc} is a mean field theory for a stochastic LIF neuron with linear resets, also called a generalized linear model or 0th order spike response model~\cite{gerstner_neuronal_2014}.
-The expansion around the deterministic mean field theory for the linear-reset model has the same form as that of the Poisson generalized linear model~\cite{ocker_linking_2017}.
+This has a similar form to the classic activity equation, Eq.~\ref{eq:amari}, and can be directly mapped onto it with the substitution $J_{ii}(s) \rightarrow J_{ii}(s) - r\delta(s)$.
+For this reason, we say that Eq.~\ref{eq:amari} is a mean field theory for a stochastic LIF neuron with linear resets, which is an example of a generalized linear model or 0th order spike response model~\cite{gerstner_neuronal_2014}.
+The mean field firing rate of the uncoupled linear-reset model, with $r=v_{th}=1$, is